Depression, Pain | May 6, 2020 | Author: Naturopath

 Endorphins can be thanked for the euphoric feeling you experience during sex.
 Sex also offers stress and pain relief and helps boost self-esteem.
 Endorphins are associated with feelings of attachment and comfort.

+Meditation and mindfulness.
 Improve mood and reduce stress with meditation and mindfulness.

 Click Here for further reading